Former officer’s trial in George Floyd’s death gets underway

 “She wanted to check on his pulse, check on Mr. Floyd’s well-being,” Blackwell said.
 “She did her best to intervene.
 When she approached Mr. Chauvin ….
 Mr. Chauvin reached for his Mace and pointed it in her direction.
 She couldn’t help.”

-Almost all of the jurors selected during more than two weeks of questioning said they had seen at least parts of the video, and several acknowledged it gave them at least a somewhat negative view of Chauvin.
-But they said they could set that aside.

-About dozen people chanted and carried signs in the middle of the street outside the courthouse entrance as Floyd family attorney Ben Crump, the Rev. Al Sharpton and members of the Floyd family passed by on their way inside.
-The group also carried a makeshift coffin, on top of which they placed flowers.
+About a dozen people chanted and carried signs outside the courthouse as Floyd family attorney Ben Crump, the Rev. Al Sharpton and members of the Floyd family went inside.
+The group also carried a makeshift coffin with flowers on top.

 Crump said the trial would be a test of “whether America is going to live up to the Declaration of Independence.”
 And he blasted the idea that it would be a tough test for jurors.